denistsoi/franklinchen.github.io/source/_posts/2012-03-17-st-patricks-day-party-playing-tin-whistle-and-flute.markdown

 There were, of course, fewer guests than at Henry's birthday party.
 That was good, because it meant it was easier to get to know some people better (whom we had met at the earlier party) and also some new people we hadn't met before.
 Actually, since Abby and I arrived very early, we got to know Henry better and vice versa before other guests arrived.

+{% img /images/st-patricks-2012/abby-franklin-st-patricks.jpg Abby and Franklin in green %}

 ### Chess

 There's always chess at Henry's parties, because the kids like to play, and some adults too.
 I didn't play this time; last time I did, but it was very time-consuming (Abby had to drag me away so we could go home), and I wasn't playing any music then!

+{% img /images/st-patricks-2012/chess.jpg Boys playing chess %}

 ### Music jamming

 Yes, there was jamming, before and after dinner.
 One of the young guys, Vassily, was eager to play accordion, and played waltzes and stuff from memory, and he had also brought a tin whistle and book, having heard I was coming with a tin whistle.
 (But he didn't actually end up playing his!)

 It turns out that Vassily is interested in a wide variety of music, including Balkan, so Abby got all excited about meeting someone new who into the music she likes.
+Abby brought her tambourine and joined in a bunch of the jamming.

+#### Dancing

+Any time I hear someone on accordion playing a waltz or polka, I just have to dance with Abby!

+{% img /images/st-patricks-2012/abby-franklin.jpg Abby and Franklin dancing %}

 #### Tin whistle